ADDIS ABABA

 HISTORICAL CIRCUIT

-- Bahir Dar - Gonder - Axum
+part II - Bahir Dar - Gonder - Axum

 After a few calm days in Addis Margrethe and I took the bus to Bahir Dar.
 This bus trip was completely different from the one to Lalibela, as Selam Buses have comfortable seats, seat belts, TV/DVD player showing National Geographics programmes, Ethiopian movies, and music videos (especially music videos..).
 Breakfast and sodas was served.
 Ghion Hotel in Bahir Dar was a budget place, but just fine.
 We stayed for two days, and the first day we went on a boat trip to visit some of the monasteries on the islands of Lake Tana.
 We were surprised that the weather was so nice, and after 2,5 hours we arrived at the island of the Monastery of Narga Selassie.
 After a visit in the church we were invited to join the congregation in their meal outside the church, as it happened to be a holiday of this church.
 We had brought bread for lunch, but gave it away as injera, shiro watt and tella (lokal beer) filled our stomacks!
 The monasteries on the Zege Peninsula were not that impressive - you kind of get a feeling that they are all the same, but we were probably just filled for the day.St.
 Giyorgis fighting the dragon.